 About Michelle Mortimer

 Michelle is a fully licensed running coach in Running Fitness through UK Athletics with experience working from beginner level through to ultramarathon distance.
-Based in the West Pennines in North West England you can follow Michelle on Instagram at: mileswithmichelle
+Based herself in the West Pennines in North East England you can follow Michelle on Instagram at: mileswithmichelle